LingliHelen/Study-on-FAANG-Market/README.md

 - matplotlib, seaborn for visualization

 ## How to Run
-No setup required — just click "Open in Colab" at the top of Market_Impact_on_FAANG.ipynb to open and run the notebook directly in Google Colab.
+No setup required — just click "Open in Colab" at the top of faang_event_study.ipynb to open and run the notebook directly in Google Colab.